 4.9 In the event of a rescheduled Performance, you shall have a set period to request a refund (‘Refund Request Period’).

 4.10 The Refund Request Period will begin when you are ‘notified of the rescheduled event and advised to get in touch if you’re unable to attend the rescheduled performance date’

 4.11 Where you are notified of a rescheduled performance, the ‘Refund Request Period’ is 30 days.

 4.12 In relation to 4.9, a refund request must be made via email to email@example.com or in writing to Box Office, The Princess Royal Theatre, Port Talbot, Civic Centre, SA13 1PJ.

 4.13 Where the Refund Request Period elapses and you have not requested a refund, your rights to a refund of the ticket(s) also elapse.

 4.8 If you purchase tickets on behalf of a group “you” accept the terms and conditions on behalf of the group and “you” are responsible for all payment due from the party.

 4.9 If you need to change any details relating to your booking once it has completed it is “your” responsibility to inform Neath Port Talbot Theatres.

-4.10 Duplicate tickets will not be provided in the case of a loss of the original ticket relating to a third party event or private hire.
+4.10 Duplicate tickets will not be provided in the case of a loss of the original ticket relating to a third party Performance or private hire.

 4.11 All tickets are non-refundable and non-transferrable.
 If you have re-sold your ticket for commercial gain the holder of the ticket will be refused admission.